ui/stamps-api-docs/source/transaction_api.rst

 created             Yes         ISO 8601 date time format to indicate transaction's
                                 created date
                                 (e.g. 2013-02-15T13:01:01+07)
-sub_total           No          A number indicating transaction subtotal discount            No          A number indicating transaction discount (in Rp.) service_charge      No          A number indicating service charge (in Rp.) tax                 No          A number indicating transaction tax (in Rp.)
+subtotal           No          A number indicating transaction subtotal discount            No          A number indicating transaction discount (in Rp.) service_charge      No          A number indicating service charge (in Rp.) tax                 No          A number indicating transaction tax (in Rp.)